hvlucas/laravel-logger/README.md

 |tracks_user|*bool*|no|`true`|Is the authenticated user being tracked?|
 |is_favorite|*bool*|no|`false`|Show this model in the beginning of the event's index page.
 Models are sorted by favoritism then alphabetically.|

-An advantage of LaravelLogger is that it incorporates Laravel's accessors.
+An advantage of Laravel Logger is that it incorporates Laravel's accessors.
 ```php
 class MyClass extends Model
 {